 According to some consumer reviews, Plateau neighborhood Chez Victoire is a little too pricey for what you get.
 Well, they obviously haven't been taking advantage of Chez Victoire's late-night menu, which features, among other items, deer tartare and fried calamari.
 Follow those up with a main course of wild mushroom risotto or albacore tuna cooked with bacon.
 And finish the night on a sweet note with salted caramel affogato, an Italian coffee-based dessert.
 Grand total? $25.
 The fine print details that the promo applies to either an appetizer and main OR a main and dessert.

 Wine, taxes, and tips are extra.
 Chez Victoire's late-night menu runs from 10 p.m. to midnight, Monday through Sunday.
 View the full late-night menu (in French only).

 1453 Mont-Royal East, corner of Garnier

 Montreal, Quebec H2J 1Z1

 Reservations: (514) 521-6789

-Wine, taxes and tips are extra.
-Moishes' late-night menu runs from 9 p.m. to midnight, Thursday through Saturday.
-View the full late-night menu (bottom right of page).
+Wine, taxes, and tips are extra.
+Moishes' late-night menu runs from 9 p.m. to midnight, Wednesday through Saturday.
+View the full late-night menu (called "after 9" menu).

 3961 St. Laurent, corner of Bagg